jufantozzi/Qiwi.gg-downloader/README.md

 ```
 $ npm start <folder name> <qiwi.gg folder url>
-Created links file: C:\Music\research\2023\2023-10-11\links.txt
-Copied download script file to: C:\Music\research\2023\2023-10-11
 ```

-Now, simply navigate to the created directory and run:
-`./downloader.sh`

-The script concurrently downloads all files and save them to the working directory.
+The script concurrently downloads all files and save them to the directory provided.